-3.2.5 Original-Message-ID field
+3.2.5.
+Original-Message-ID field

 The Original-Message-ID field indicates the message-ID of the message for which the MDN is being issued.
 It is obtained from the Message-ID header of the message for which the MDN is issued.
 This field MUST be present if the original message contained a Message-ID header.
-The syntax of the field is
+The syntax of the field is as follows:

-'''

 original-message-id-field = "Original-Message-ID" ":" msg-id

-The msg-id token is as specified in RFC 822 [2].
+The msg-id token is as specified in [RFC-MSGFMT].

-3.2.6 Disposition field
+3.2.6.
+Disposition field

-The Disposition field indicates the action performed by the

-Reporting-UA on behalf of the user.
+The Disposition field indicates the action performed by the Reporting-MUA on behalf of the user.
 This field MUST be present.

-The syntax for the Disposition field is:

-disposition-field = "Disposition" ":" disposition-mode ";"
+The syntax for the Disposition field is: disposition-field = "Disposition" ":" disposition-mode ";" disposition-type ["/" disposition-modifier ("," disposition-modifier)]

-disposition-type

-[ '/' disposition-modifier

-( "," dispostion-modifier ) ]

 disposition-mode = action-mode "/" sending-mode

 action-mode = "manual-action" / "automatic-action"

 sending-mode = "MDN-sent-manually" / "MDN-sent-automatically"

-disposition-type = "displayed"

-/ "dispatched"

-/ "processed"

-/ "deleted"

-/ "denied"

-/ "failed"

-disposition-modifier = ( "error" / "warning" )
+disposition-modifier = "error" / disposition-modifier-extension disposition-modifier-extension = atom

-/ ( "superseded" / "expired" /

-"mailbox-terminated" )

-/ disposition-modifier-extension

-disposition-modifier-extension = atom

-The disposition-mode, disposition-type and disposition-modifier may

-be spelled in any combination of upper and lower case characters.
+The disposition-mode, disposition-type, and disposition-modifier may be spelled in any combination of upper and lower case characters.

-3.2.6.1 Disposition modes
+3.2.6.1.
+Disposition modes

 The following disposition modes are defined:

-"manual-action"

-The disposition described by the

-disposition type was a result of an

-explicit instruction by the user rather

-than some sort of automatically performed

-action.

-'''

-FajmanStandards Track[Page 13]

-"automatic-action" The disposition described by the disposition type was a result of an automatic action, rather than an explicit instruction by the user for this message.
+- "manual-action" The disposition described by the disposition type was a result of an explicit instruction by the user rather than some sort of automatically performed action. - "automatic-action" The disposition described by the disposition type was a result of an automatic action, rather than an explicit instruction by the user for this message.

 "Manual-action" and "automatic-action" are mutually exclusive.
-One or the other must be specified.
+One or the other MUST be specified.